rossrochford/gcp-hashi-cluster/docs/docs/4_provision_resources.rst

     $ ./3-build-base-image.sh

+Occasionally this will fail, if it does simply try again.

-This uses Packer to build a Ubuntu 20.04 image with Consul, Nomad and Vault installed.
-To use Ubuntu 18.04 simply change ``source_image_family`` in *build/vm_images/hashi_base.pkr.hcl*
+Builds a Ubuntu 20.04 image with Consul, Nomad and Vault installed.
+For directions on switching to Ubuntu 18.04 see: :ref:`Changing the Ubuntu version <changing_ubuntu_version>`

 Provision cluster instances